Advanced Care Planning for Your Long-Term Goals

 - Health Care Surrogate: A health care surrogate is an adult who is appointed to make health care decisions for you if you become unable to make them for yourself.
 The surrogate must be a trustworthy individual who accepts this responsibility in writing

-- Palliative Care: Palliative care addresses the pain, symptoms and stress of serious illness and aims to improve your quality of life.
-Palliative care is administered to patients with chronic illnesses and can be coupled with other medical treatments
+- Palliative Care: Palliative care addresses the pain, symptoms and stress of serious chronic illness.
+The goal is to improve quality of life for both the patient and the family.